Service Intervals

 Tip

-You can also enter a combination of a due date and a counter value for the service intervals.
-As a result you could create a service interval for an oil change of a machine (every 6 months or every 4000 operating hours).
-By using the standard service codes, you can also add the standard work performance (in hours) and the items necessary for the service (engine oil, filter and copper ring washer) to the interval.
-You can then create a service order from the page Service Intervals.
-For more information, see the Creating service order for an outstanding service interval section.
+You can also enter a combination of a due date and a counter value for the service intervals, e.g. to create a service interval for an oil change of a machine (every 6 months or every 4000 operating hours).
+By using standard service codes, you can also add the standard work performance (in hours) and the items necessary for the service (engine oil, filter and copper ring washer) to the interval.

-This section describes how to create default service intervals for a service item model.
-Default service intervals are automatically added when a service item is created with the respective model.
+You can define default service intervals for specific service item models.
+Default service intervals are automatically added when a service item with the respective model is created.

 To create default service intervals for a service item model, please proceed as follows:

-• Use the quick search (ALT+Q) to find the page Service Item Models.
+• Use the quick search (ALT+Q) to find the Service Item Models page.

-• The page Service Item Models is displayed.
-The table shows all service item models saved in the system.
+• The Service Item Models page is displayed.
+The table shows all service item models stored in the system.

-• Select a service item models from the table for which you want to create an default service interval.
+• Select a service item model from the table for which you want to create an default service interval.

-• Select Navigate > Default Service Intervals from the menu bar.
+• Click on Navigation > Default Service Intervals in the menu bar.

-• To create a new default service interval for the service item model, click New in the menu bar.
+• To store a new default service interval on the service item model, click on New in the menu bar.

-• A blank line is added to the table Default Service Intervals.
+• A new line is added to the Default Service Intervals table.

 • Complete the following information: